Clan McDuck: Hortense McDuck

 In 1885, the Clan McDuck's hereditary lands were in danger of being seized due to her father being unable to pay taxes.
 The lands also included Dismal Downs, the Clan's castle which had been abandoned since 1675.
 The Whiskervilles, traditional enemies of the McDucks since the 15th century, planned to gain ownership of the lands and were already trying to plunder the castle and its graveyard in search of old relics and treasure.
 Fergus and Jake guarded the Castle in order to stop them.
 Nine-year-old Hortense offered to help them and proved more effective in conflict than either of the elder McDucks.
 The Whiskervilles came to fear her.

 In 1902 Scrooge McDuck returned to Scotland to fetch Hortense and their sister Matilda McDuck.
 When Scrooge established Duckburg, Calisota as his home base he started journeying the world trying to expand his financial empire.
 One of her proudest moments was when she single-handedly caused the entire US military to flee Killmotor Hill armed only with a broom and her bad temper, much to the shame of the current president, Theodore Roosevelt, and the fear of the soldiers.
 From 1902 until 1930, she and Matilda ran Scrooge's empire from his home base while he was away.
 During these years Hortense met her boyfriend, Quackmore Duck, whom she married in 1920.
 Later the same year she gave birth to twins.
 Her son was named Donald Duck and her daughter Della Duck.
 Of the two only Donald inherited his mother's temper.
 A fight with Scrooge in 1930 ended all relationships between Scrooge and his family and she retired.

 Scrooge may have claimed that he is the last McDuck, as he is the only male left.
 Hortense and Matilda changed their names to Duck after marriage, so, technically, Scrooge is the last McDuck.

 Hortense is mentioned and pictured in the DuckTales 2017 premier "Woo-oo!", where Webby Vanderquack cites her as a connecting link between the triplets and Scrooge.

+In a 2024 comic, Hortense was revealed to be an adventurer and a scientist, who studied apes, until she disappeared, Scrooge traveled to Africa to investigate, however she still wasn't found, but Donald read her letters she wrote to him over the years.
+She was hinted to still be alive, with her brother saying she could return.